anannyabhatia/IndoorView/README.md

 ### Deployment
-This project is currently deployed on heroku [here](https://cu-indoorview.herokuapp.com/)
+This project is currently deployed on heroku [here](https://cu-indoorview.herokuapp.com/) (currently not working since the web database was on free trial)
 ## Getting Started
 The following instructions will show you how to get the system running and how to capture a map and host on the web